 Make sure everyone knows what they are doing

 If you will need help from people in your wedding party or perhaps other friends and relatives, take the time to ensure that they know what you are expecting of them, whether that task is on the day or beforehand, that they properly understand the requirements and that they are okay with it.
 It is better to find out early on if someone doesn’t understand what you need or doesn’t feel up to the challenge, that way you can make a new plan that will suit everyone involved.

 Keep in contact with your venue and your suppliers

-If you can, have regular catch ups with your venue to make sure that everything is on track and that they don’t need anything more from you to be able to put your plans into effect.
-These don’t have to be meetings, you could call or send a quick email to your event co-ordinator just to check in.
-This can also be done to an extent with you suppliers, just make sure that everything is confirmed in writing afterwards, that way you have a record of exactly what was agreed.
+If you can, have regular catch-ups with your venue to make sure that everything is on track and that they don’t need anything more from you to be able to put your plans into effect.
+These don’t have to be meetings, you could call or send a quick email to your event co-ordinator just to check-in.
+This can also be done to an extent with your suppliers, just make sure that everything is confirmed in writing afterwards, that way you have a record of exactly what was agreed.
 If anything in your plan changes, or you change your mind about what you want, make sure you inform the relevant people as soon as possible, so that this can be factored into any plans.